P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Quantization Framework

-Here, every key channel is divided by a smoothing factor, which is the per-channel absolute maximum, to lie in the numerical range of $[-1, 1]$.
+\textbf{\labeltext{Dynamic Key-Cache Smoothing.}{k_smooth_overhead}} To suppress outlier channels in the key cache ($K$), we propose a dynamic input-aware smoothing strategy.
+Assume $K$ is of size $N_\text{T} \times H$, where $N_T$ is the input context length and $H$ is the hidden dimension size, the smoothed key cache $K_S$ can be expressed as: Here, every key channel is divided by a smoothing factor, which is the per-channel absolute maximum, to lie in the numerical range of $[-1, 1]$.
 Consequently, the outlier channels are effectively suppressed as illustrated in Fig.~\ref{fig:kv_profile}(d, h).
 To apply dynamic smoothing to both prefilling and decoding stages, we calculate the smoothing factors by taking the per-channel absolute maximum of the key cache generated during prefilling.
 The smoothing factors are then saved and reused in the decoding stage to scale the newly generated key vectors.
 This approach provides two benefits.
 First, since every channel stores a smoothing factor shared by all tokens, the additional memory required is inversely proportional to the context length.
 Given that the context length can easily reach several hundreds, this memory overhead is ${<1\%}$ and negligible.
 Second, the calculation of smoothing factors only involves the prefilling context and has no impact on the decoding stage.
-Our profiling on an A6000 GPU running Llama-3.1-8B reveals that this calculation takes ${<5}$ millisecond in total across all layers, even under a context length of 32K$\,\text{---}\,$far beyond the typical context length in edge LLM inference~\cite{h2-llm, anda}.
+Our profiling on an A6000 GPU running Llama-3.1-8B reveals that this calculation takes ${<5}$ millisecond in total across all layers, even under a context length of 32K.
 When considering a very stringent service-level objective in chatbot applications, with a 250-millisecond requirement on the time-to-first-token~\cite{distserve}, the runtime overhead of dynamic smoothing is still ${<2\%}$.